s-vincent/photomaton/README.md

 should not be changed...
 To achieve that, the application has some limitations such as clicking on cross/ALT-F4 do not quit the application.

-However application propose a set of cheat codes to performs some actions :
+However application propose a set of cheat codes to perform some actions :
 - Holds shift and type AK84: exit the application and remove dummy.dmy;
 - Holds shift and type AK85: reset timers / counters and remove dummy.dmy;
 - Holds shift and type AK86: use the next camera.